-The Nohau EMUL-SUPER10-PC/PODTR133 emulator is an advanced emulator with speeds of up to 160 MHz.
-This application note describes the trace and trigger configuration menus for this emulator and many features are similar for the EMUL-ST10-PC, the EMUL-ST10-FA and the EMUL-SUPER10-PC emulators.
+The Nohau EMUL-Super10-PC emulator is an advanced emulator with speeds of up to 100 MHz.
+This application note describes the trace and trigger configuration menus for this emulator and many features are similar for the EMUL-ST10-PC and EMUL-ST10-FA emulators.

-The EMUL-SUPER10-PC/PODTR133 emulator pod-trace board contains the bondout controller, adapter connections, Trace Buffer RAM, Triggers and support logic.
-This chapter concerns the configuration and description of the trace and trigger mechanisms.
+The EMUL-Super10-PC uses a compact two-board design for decreased weight.
+The emulator board contains the bondout controller, adapter connections, Shadow RAM, hardware breakpoint RAM and support logic.
+The second board is the optional Trace Memory which includes Trace Buffer RAM and Triggers.
+This chapter concerns the configuration and description of this trace board.

-The trace and trigger mechanisms contains its own housekeeping microcontroller.
+The Trace board contains hardware and firmware for the trace memory, triggers, hardware breakpoints, Performance Analysis and external triggers (in and out), and a general purpose user output connector.
+The trace board contains its own housekeeping microcontroller.
 This allows the trace to be started and stopped and other functions to be operated without stealing cycles from the emulation controller.
 Nohau trace boards can be configured and viewed in real-time and on-the-fly.
+The photo below shows the trace board and some of its features.